vipul2802/o365hq.com/content/services/User Home Folder Migration to OneDrive for Business.md

 ### Prerequisites

-1. You must have an Office 365 tenant with OneDrive for Business licenses
+1. You must have a Microsoft 365 tenant with OneDrive for Business licenses
 2. You must have admin access to users' PCs